 If you are applying for one of your state’s Nita M. Lowey 21st Century Community Learning Centers grants, Renaissance can lend a hand.
 Our assessment, literacy, and math solutions are proven to help students meet state and local standards in core academic subjects – the key purpose of the program, and our 21st CCLC guidance document is full of tips for preparing a competitive submission.
 Moreover, we may be able to review and edit your application

 These grants fund a broad array of before- and after-school opportunities (including during the summer months) to provide academic enrichment.
-Using these funds, you can enable students to improve their academic achievement through reading and math practice, provide tutoring, help students learn to use technology, promote language skills for English learners, and offer parent involvement and family literacy programs.
+Using these funds, you can enable students to improve their academic achievement through reading and math practice, provide tutoring, help students learn to use technology, promote language skills for emerging bilinguals, and offer parent involvement and family literacy programs.